Johannes van der Kemp

-Dr Johannes Theodorus van der Kemp (17 May 1747 in Rotterdam – 15 December 1811 in Cape Town) was a military officer, doctor and philosopher who became a missionary in South Africa.
+Dr Johannes Theodorus van der Kemp (17 May 1747 in Rotterdam – 15 December 1811 in Cape Town) was a military officer, doctor, and philosopher who became a missionary in South Africa.

 Early life

-The second son of Cornelius van der Kemp, Rotterdam's leading reformed clergyman, and Anna Maria van Teylingen, he attended the Latin schools of Rotterdam and Dordrecht.
+The second son of Cornelius van der Kemp, a minister and Rotterdam's leading reformed clergyman, and Anna Maria van Teylingen, he attended the Latin schools of Rotterdam and Dordrecht.
 He subsequently enrolled at the University of Leiden in 1763 where he studied medicine, but when his elder brother Didericus was appointed as professor of church history he abandoned his studies.
+At an early age he attended the University of Leiden, where he progressed rapidly, and where his brother was later a professor of divinity.

 Army career

-He joined the dragoon guards and fathered an illegitimate child, Johanna (‘Antje’), whom he brought up himself.
-In 1778 he fell in love with Christina (‘Stijntje’) Frank (d.
+Soon after college van der Kemp joined the Dragoon Guards rank of Captain of Horse and a Lieutenant of the Dragoon Guards.
+Ignoring his religious principles, he fathered an illegitimate child, Johanna ("Antje"), an affair to which he described as being “the slave of vice and ungodliness”, and afterwards brought up his child himself.
+In 1778 he fell in love with Christina ("Stijntje") Frank (d.
 1791).
 He lived with her for a year before being reprimanded by the Prince of Orange on this irregular state of affairs.
-As a result, he both married Stijntje, on 29 May 1779, and quit the army.
+As a result, he both married Stijntje, on 29 May 1779, and quit the army after serving for sixteen years.

 Return to medicine

-Returning to his medical studies again, this in Edinburgh, he completed his Medical Doctorate within two years.
-He also prepared for publication a treatise in Latin on cosmology, entitled Parmenides which was published in 1781.
+Returning to his medical studies, this time in Edinburgh, he completed his Medical Doctorate within two years.
+He also prepared for publication a treatise in Latin on cosmology, entitled Parmenides, which was published in 1781.
 He returned to the Netherlands, where he practised as a doctor first in Middelburg and then near Dordrecht.
 On 27 June 1791, his wife and daughter Antje were drowned in a yachting accident from which he only just escaped.
-As a result of this incident he experienced an emotional conversion back to the reformed Christianity of his family.
+As a result of this incident, he experienced an emotional conversion back to the reformed Christianity of his family.

 He served as a medical officer during the revolutionary campaigns in Flanders and then as hospital superintendent at Zwijndrecht, near Dordrecht.
-Whilst there in 1797 he came to hear of the formation of the London Missionary Society.
+While there in 1797, he came to hear of the formation of the London Missionary Society.

 Missionary work

-After making contact with the London Missionary Society he helped found the Dutch version Nederlandsche Zendinggenootschap.
+After making contact with the London Missionary Society, he helped found the Dutch version Nederlandsche Zendinggenootschap.
 He was ordained in London in November 1798 and began recruiting men for the society.
 He sailed from London in December 1798 as one of the first three agents sent by the society to Cape, arriving in March 1799.